-Indian food is seriously diverse; you may already know that South and North Indian foods are two entirely different cuisines.
-Still, to split their differences even further, each cuisine has other ethnic foods, different dishes, so on and so forth.
+Indian food is seriously diverse.
+You may already know that South and North Indian foods are two entirely different cuisines but the differences go even further, with each cuisine comprising a range of ethnic foods, localised specialities and so on.
 Also, it doesn’t help that Singaporean Indian food can differ from that in India itself.

-So to rank these places according to how good they are is like trying to compare chicken and duck rice; it’s simply not a fair fight.
-Instead, here’s a list of 13 Indian food places in Singapore to add spice to your life!
+So, to rank these places according to how good they are is like trying to compare chicken and duck rice; it’s simply not a fair fight.
+Instead, here’s a list of 10 best Indian restaurants in Singapore to add spice to your life!

 Facebook | Instagram | Website